 You get in, and Mastercar runs a optimized version of the A* search algorithm (for which James Wilbur automatically got a bounty of $782,228 worth of MSC from the Master Contract) to determine the optimal path to your primary workplace.
 Given that your self-tracking app has detected that you value your own time (or rather, the delta between time spent in a car versus time spent at home or work) at an average of $14.18 per hour, the Mastercar’s algorithm chooses a route which takes an extra 11 minutes in order to avoid road tolls and also on the way move a shipment from one side of the city to the other.
 You drive out, and 30 minutes later you have spent $1.04 on electricity for your car, $1.39 on road tolls, but receive a reward of $2.60 for moving the shipment over.

-- Money - a cryptographic decentralized Bitcoin / Ethereum, every transaction of which is available to the general public
+- Money - decentralized online ledger, every transaction is available to the general public.

 - Private roads owned by private firms and people instead of state.
 You pay them for the service.

-- “Smart” contracts, execution of which are forced by math / crypto laws instead of state.
-Smart contracts are built into Bitcoin / Ethereum.
+- “Smart” contracts, execution of which are forced by math laws instead of state.

 - Decentralized networking platform.
 Everyone pays other people to pass their traffic around.
 Everyone can earn money this way.